-A lot of writers will insist that you should never, ever edit when you’re writing.
+A lot of writers will say that you should never, ever edit when you’re writing.

-You can even use software that disables the backspace key, or that starts eating your words if you don’t type fast enough (Write or Die).
+You can even get software that disables the backspace key or that starts eating your words if you don’t type fast enough (Write or Die).

-Personally, I think a rather more balanced approach is fine!
+Personally, I think that’s a little bit extreme.
+A rather more balanced approach is fine!

 Here are my rules of thumb for keeping writing and editing as distinct as reasonably possible: